katnguyen143/katnguyen143/README.md

--  Hi, I’m Kat Nguyen
+-  Hi, my name is Kathryn Nguyen
 -  I’m interested in using Data Science and GIS mapping for environmental justice!

 <!---